artsy/hokusai/docs/Review_Apps.md

 7) Find and visit your staging app:

     - In the Kubernetes UI, find the "Namespace" dropdown in the main nav and select your chosen `<name>` from that menu
-    - Go to Replica Sets > _replica set name_ (there is probably only one)
     - Browse to the "Services" section
-    - Look in the "External endpoints" column
-    - These endpoints are your publicly accessible URLs
+    - In "Details", look for "External endpoints".
+These are your publicly accessible URLs.
     - You may need to tweak the URL to use `https` instead of `http`
     - You may need to accept a browser warning about a missing or bad certificate